Kosmokleaner/DirectXShaderCompilerWiki/Language-Versions.md

 ## HLSL 2016

 This is the first version of the HLSL language that the DirectX Shader Compiler can compile to DXIL.
 It adds support for int64_t and uint64_t and their vector and matrix forms.
-It also removes some features from HLSL 2015, see [[Breaking Changes from FXC]].
+It also removes some features from HLSL 2015, see [[Porting shaders from FXC to DXC]].

 ## HLSL 2017